 THE ANIMATION PROCESS

-Powerhouse Animation Studios, Inc. is very excited to be a team member on the Banner Saga.
+Powerhouse Animation Studios, Inc. is very excited to be a team member on The Banner Saga.
 When we first saw the initial designs for the game we knew that this was something we wanted to be involved with.
 Not to mention we love working with other Austin independent companies.
 Powerhouse is probably most known for our game cinema work.
-We created the cinemas for Epic Mickey 1 and 2, Starhawk, DC Universe Online, Risk Factions, Darksiders 2, as well as others.
+We created the cinemas for Epic Mickey 1 and 2, Starhawk, DC Universe Online, Risk: Factions, Darksiders II, as well as others.

 When we first met with Stoic we talked about doing both cinemas and in-game character based assets and have been very excited about helping bring Alex, John, and Arnie’s vision to life.
 The Banner Saga was a perfect fit for the studio.
 We share a lot with Stoic, both in terms of what we expect from our crew and our artistic interests.
 We loved that the game was inspired by the great 2D animator Eyvind Earle, and we even initially shared Norse mythology books back and forth.